 Method

-1. Place the mozzarella and cream cheese in a microwave-safe bowl.
-Heat in the microwave for 30 seconds at a time, stirring after each interval, until completely melted and silky.
+- Place mozzarella and cream cheese in a microwave-safe bowl.
+Heat 30 seconds at a time, stirring, until melted and smooth.

-2. In a second bowl, whisk together the almond flour and baking powder.
-Incorporate this into the melted cheese blend and stir until a tender dough comes together.
+- In another bowl, mix almond flour and baking powder.
+Add to the cheese mixture and stir until a dough forms.

-4. Divide the dough into six equal pieces.
-Roll each piece into a rope and pinch the ends to form a bagel shape.
+- Divide dough into 6 parts.
+Roll each into a rope and form into bagel shapes.

-5. Place the bagels on a parchment-lined baking sheet.
-Brush with the beaten egg and sprinkle on your preferred toppings.
+- Place on lined baking sheet.
+Brush with beaten egg and sprinkle toppings.

 Nutrition